facebook/flow/website/en/docs/react/index.md

 In this guide we will assume you know [the React basics][] and focus on adding types for patterns you are already familiar with.
-We will be using examples based on `react`, but all of these patterns work in other environments like `react-native` as well.
+We will be using examples based on `react-dom`, but all of these patterns work in other environments like `react-native` as well.

 [the React basics]: https://facebook.github.io/react/docs/hello-world.html